Alexigbokwe/ExpressWebJs/README.md

 # Expressweb.js

-Expresswebjs is an Express js boiler plate which helps developers and software enginners set up and develop a well organised Node Express application.
+Expresswebjs is a Node js FrameWork with expressive and organised syntax.It helps software developers and engineers set up and develop a well organised Node application, taking the pain out of development by easing common tasks used in many web projects.

 ---